Cell Phones in Schools: Supports for Students with Disabilities and Special Considerations

 Students with Disabilities

 Students identified with a disability pursuant to the Individuals with Disabilities Education Act (IDEA) and supported by an individualized education program (IEP) or a 504 plan may have additional educational needs than their peers.
-Schools and districts must consider students’ IEPs and 504 plans when creating policies to limit cell phone use during the school day.

 Students with Medical Needs

-- If a student needs to use a cell phone during the school day for medical reasons, an individual health care plan should be developed with the student, family, and school health team (such as the school nurse, medical monitor, or an administrator) and shared with the student’s teachers to enable the student to access and use their cell phone at anytime and anywhere.
-The plan may include:
+• Schools and districts should work with students and families to implement an individual health plan consistent with the student’s provider’s orders to enable the student’s access to and use of their cell phone.
+If a student needs to use a cell phone for medical reasons, an individual health care plan should be developed with the student, family, and school health team (such as the school nurse, medical monitor, or an administrator) and shared with all staff members who may interact with a student using their cell phone for these purposes.

-- When and how the student will use their cell phone.
+• When, where, and how the student will use their cell phone.

-- Using the cell phone for tracking a medical condition and responding with treatment pursuant to the student's provider's orders (for example, Diabetes Management)
+• Using the cell phone for tracking a medical condition and responding with treatment pursuant to the student's provider's orders (for example, Diabetes Management

-- Enabling and documenting medication administration (for example Diabetes or Asthma)
+• Enabling and documenting medication administration (for example Diabetes or Asthma

-- Any other details needed for the student to appropriately manage their health needs.
+• Any other details needed for the student to appropriately manage their health needs.

 Resources